drgcms/drg-portal-jumpstart/README.md

 rails server
 ```

-Open Internet browser and go to "http://localhost:3000" address.
+Open Internet browser and point to "http://localhost:3000" address.
 You should be
 welcomed with page doesn't exist error.
 Which is OK since no data has
 been declared in portal database.